mgoblin/rust_rest_example/docs/part1/rust_basics/day3/modules.md

 # Using module elements.
 Keyword use.
 pub keyword changes visibility of module elements.
-But second part of the puzzle is declare elements usage.
+But second part of the puzzle is to declare elements usage.
 [Use keyword details](https://doc.rust-lang.org/book/ch07-04-bringing-paths-into-scope-with-the-use-keyword.html)

 # Separation of code by files